sonofthort/Curlicue/README.md

 On a side note, there are some very interesting plots produced with very large $`N`$ values, and we can actually visually "zoom into" these sets to reveal their intricate details (as we do Mandelbrot Fractals), and analyze the strange points at which lines seems to coalesce.
 TODO: provide video and code.

 ## Rationale for rotating the axis
 - I believe the reason that we plot real numbers horizontally, and imaginary numbers vertically within the complex plane, is largely convention, and an extension from the previously established use of horizontal number lines (which are used when dealing strictly with real numbers).
-Outside of the very helpful consistency this convention provides, and the agreeableness of a horizontal number line with the wide natural aspect ratio our eyes capture, there exists no purely mathematical link between real numbers and horizontality, and betweem imaginary numbers and verticality.
+Outside of the very helpful consistency this convention provides, and the agreeableness of a horizontal number line with the wide natural aspect ratio our eyes capture, there exists no purely mathematical link between real numbers and horizontality, and between imaginary numbers and verticality.
-- I estimate that vertical symmertry is more prevelant in nature than horizontal symmetry, and that our brains are honed for viewing and analyzing vertical symmetry.
+- I estimate that vertical symmetry is more prevalent in nature than horizontal symmetry, and that our brains are honed for viewing and analyzing vertical symmetry.
 Given this possibility, rotating a plot may grant the viewer a new perspective, potentially revealing features which previously went unnoticed.
 - The Mandelbrot fractal, as well as a potential complex infinity of other plots, also display horizontal symmetry through our conventional alignment.
 Rotating these plots can grant a new perspective and also increase aesthetic value.
 - In a single case study, the facial resembling features in the previously provided example plot went unnoticed by myself until I rotated the plot to achieve vertical symmetry.